eth-protocol-fellows/cohort-five/projects/eods-specification.md

 ### II.
 Part 2 - Research Delegator role selection & incentivization

-1. I've done some of the work related to this phase in the weeks preceding EPF, especially during EPS, I plan to have the conceptual design for future integration of light protocol services done in in 4 weeks (**Week 17 - Week 21**) including getting feedback from mentors.
+1. I've done some of the work related to this phase in the weeks preceding EPF, especially during EPS, I plan to have the conceptual design for the integration of Delegators-provided protocol services done in in 4 weeks (**Week 17 - Week 21**) including getting feedback from mentors.
-2. I plan to write the as much of the afferent specs, including getting feedback from mentors and case study tests, and continue past the EPF program time spam for as long as it needs to finish up this subfeature.
+2. I plan to write the as much of the afferent specs, including getting feedback from mentors and case study tests, and continue past the EPF program time span for as long as it needs to finish up this subfeature.
 I estimate I will fit in an additional 4-8 weeks (**Week 21+**).

 ## Possible challenges

 What are the limitations and issues you may need to overcome?

-* Electra fork specs in active development
+* Electra fork specs are in active development

 * Data complexity
     :::warning
-    Memory cost of adding extra beacon chain state elements
+    Memory cost of adding extra beacon-chain state elements
     :::
     Consuming computations to consider:

     * signature verification

 * Integrating eODS with ongoing R&D on e.g. ePBS, ILs will most likely not be a trivial task